nbicocchi/learn-microservices/modules/containerization/slides/3 - Image creation (Java).md

 ENTRYPOINT ["java","-jar","/application.jar"]
 ```

-### Build your own image using jlink and multi-stage dockerfile
+### Build your own image using jlink and multi-stage dockerfiles

 `jlink` is a **JDK tool that can be used to create a custom runtime image** that contains only the modules that are needed to run your application.
 We can also make use of a **multi-stage process**:
 * The first stage is used to build a custom JRE image using jlink.
 * The second stage is used to package the application in a slim alpine image.

-In the first stage, we used the eclipse-temurin:17-jdk-alpine image to build a custom JRE image using jlink.
+In the first stage, we use the eclipse-temurin:17-jdk-alpine image to build a custom JRE image using jlink.
 Then we run jlink to build a small JRE image that contains all the modules by using --add-modules ALL-MODULE-PATH that are needed to run the application.

 ```dockerfile
 # First stage, build the custom JRE